Adrian-Mok15/QuizIt/README.md

       }
      ```

-    - (Read/Get) Obtained the average score of every quiz the user has finished.
+    - (Read/Get) Obtained the score the user got in his first try, second try, etc.
-    - (Read/Get) Get user's rank.
 - [OPTIONAL: List endpoints if using existing API such as Yelp]